Decathlon/vitamin-ios/Sources/Vitamin/Components/Button/README.md

 A good example of that would be to make your button stretched to fit its parent's width.

 Note: `VitaminButton` styles its title as  `TextStyle.xxxbutton`, so make sure you setup the Roboto fonts properly.

+If you create your button through Storyboard or Xib, do not forget to set its type to `Custom` (instead of `System`, which is the default value).
+If not set to `Custom`, `VitaminButton` may act oddly in some circumstances.